javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 */!*
 ```

-The last three lines may need additional explanations:
+The last three lines may need additional explanation:

 1. `Math` is a built-in object that provides mathematical operations.
 We will learn it in the chapter <info:number>.
-Here it serves just as an example of an object.
+Here, it serves just as an example of an object.
 2. The result of `typeof null` is `"object"`.
 That's wrong.
 It is an officially recognized error in `typeof`, kept for compatibility.
 Of course, `null` is not an object.
 It is a special value with a separate type of its own.
-So, again, that's an error in the language.
+So, again, this is an error in the language.
 3. The result of `typeof alert` is `"function"`, because `alert` is a function of the language.
-We'll study functions in the next chapters, and we'll see that there's no special "function" type in the language.
+We'll study functions in the next chapters where we'll see that there's no special "function" type in JavaScript.
 Functions belong to the object type.
 But `typeof` treats them differently.
 Formally, it's incorrect, but very convenient in practice.

 ## Summary